Start with the checklist before the first season gets too big.

 Start here if chickens are your first real step

-Read the cost guide first, then choose your bird type, then look at housing and movement systems.
+Choose a realistic flock size first, price the full first-year setup, then look at feeders, heat, housing, water, storage, and movement systems.
 That order saves money and avoids rushed purchases.

 Recommendations